My trip to Spain was winding down, but it would be incomplete without a visit to Penedès, the capital of the country’s sparkling wine industry.

 It is fitting indeed that a showcase project of Freixenets’s 100th anniversary celebration was the board by board reconstruction of La Freixeneda, the 13th century farmhouse that has been in the family for 19 generations.
 The home, now perfectly suited for wine tourism, has a gleam of modernity – but maintains a historic feel.

-After a tour, we sat down for lunch and were joined by Pedro Ferrer.
-Pedro is an engaging conversationalist.
 We told him how much we enjoyed a recent visit with one of his winemakers.
 “She asked me for a raise,” he joked, “but I lost the email.”

 He hasn’t lost his instincts for great wine.
 La Freixeneda produced its first vintage in 2013 and despite its traditional roots has some innovative twists, such as the use of Croatian oak barrels.
 The winery also produced a rarity: a still wine in Penedès: a smooth and delicious 2011 Garnacha-Cabernet blend.